mandrasch/11ty-plain-bootstrap5/README.md

 Template for the awesome static site generator [eleventy/11ty](https://www.11ty.dev/)

-- Just plain bootstrap5, dart-sass and autoprefixer*
+- Just plain bootstrap5 and a simple build process:
-- No gulp, grunt, webpack, just the `beforeBuild`-hook of 11ty
+- SCSS compile with dart-sass and autoprefixer*
-- (Built with accessibility (#a11y) in mind)
+- No gulp, grunt, webpack, just the [beforeBuild](https://www.d-hagemeier.com/en/sass-compile-11ty/)-hook of 11ty
 - Have fun!

 *\* as recommended by [official bootstrap documentation](https://getbootstrap.com/docs/5.0/getting-started/download/#source-files)*